DanielWillett/unturned-asset-file-vscode/Docs/format/data-refs.md

 *No properties, not indexable*

-### Key Groups
+### Template Groups
-Read more about key groups [here](./property-key-groups.md).
-Returns the value of the given key group for this object.
-Returns -1 if there are no key groups, otherwise returns which number the property is currently on.
+Read more about key groups [here](./property-template-groups.md).
+Returns the value of the given template group for this object.
+Returns -1 if there are no template groups, otherwise returns which number the property is currently on.

-An index can be included to reference a single key-group instead of the entire array.
+An index can be included to reference a single template group instead of the entire array.
 Indices must be a non-negative integer.
-Indices are zero-based, where RegEx groups are one-based, so you need to subtract 1 from the RegEx group number.
+The first '#' is index 0, the second is index 1, etc.

-The key group array contains all KeyGroup values in the current type hierarchy, from last to first, so if you have two nested keys such as in `Message_1_Page_2`, the array will be `[2, 1]`.
+The template group array contains all template group values in the current type hierarchy, from last to first, so if you have two nested keys such as in `Message_1_Page_2`, the array will be `[2, 1]`.

-Represented by the class: [KeyGroupsDataRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.KeyGroupsDataRef.yml).
+Represented by the class: [TemplateGroupsDataRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.TemplateGroupsDataRef.yml).

 Example:
 ```properties